wangywUST/RobustRE/README.md

 ## Run

-The running of the evaluation of TACRED with entity replacements.
+Evaluation of relation extraction with entity replacements.

 ### Collecting Person and Organization Names from Wikipedia (Optional)
 >get_wiki.ipynb

 This step can be skipped because we have stored the outputs to `wiki_organization.output` and `wiki_person.output`.

-### Data Analysis (Optional)
+### Data Analysis of Existing Relation Extraction Datasets (Optional)
->eric.ipynb
+>entre.ipynb

 This step can be skipped because we have stored the outputs to `final_id_resample_ls.output`.